xiaoshan1994/xiaoshan1994.github.io/content/english/post/research_0719.md

 ## Data Sources

-A number of disparate databases were integrated in EXIOBASE2, thereby establishing consistency between the thematic areas covered by the databases whilst also facilitating inter-disciplinary modeling.
+A number of disparate databases were integrated in EXIOBASE 2, thereby establishing consistency between the thematic areas covered by the databases whilst also facilitating inter-disciplinary modeling.

 ### 2.1.
 National Account (SUT) Data